devlooped/SponsorLink/readme.md

 will happen (remove the PackageId property in that case, since the referencing project will be the one doing the packing).

-Check out [the complete example](samples/dotnet) plus test project (that can be debugged by just pressing F5 in Visual Studio).
+Check out [the complete example](samples/dotnet) plus test project (which can be debugged by just pressing F5 in Visual Studio).

 In addition to surfacing the supported diagnostics in Visual Studio in the default language (english):